palma-t/rock-paper-scissors/README.md

 # rock-paper-scissors
-An exercise from the Odin Project to practice javascript.
+An exercise from the Odin Project to practice javascript and DOM.
 Play against the computer and win!
-Use the Console to play the game.